feher/the-cubes-demo/README.txt

 - Object :              Base class for any kind of visible on-screen object.
  - Compass :            The small orientation indicator in the lower right corner.
- - CompassLabel:        Represents the labes (Y, Y and Z) of the axes on the compass.
+ - CompassLabel:        Represents the labels (Y, Y and Z) of the axes on the compass.
  - Cursor :             The mouse cursor on the screen.
  - Grid :               Object representing the modeling grid.
  - ShadowMapView :      Displays the generated shadow map texture.
  - TriangleMeshObject : Base class for triangle mesh objects.
   - ActionObject :      The pressable action objects at the lower/upper left corner that create models.
-  - ModelObject :       Represents the marble objects that can be created/deleted/moved.
+  - ModelObject :       Represents the model objects that can be created/deleted/moved.

 - ObjectData :        Base class for data used by object instances.
  - CompassData :      Data used by Compass objects.
  - GridData :         Data used by Grid objects.
- - LabelData :        Data used by 2D "labels" (e.g. on the compass, the cursor).
+ - LabelData :        Data used by 2D "labels" (e.g. on the compass and the mouse cursor).
  - TriangleMeshData : Data that describes triangle based meshes.
    - CubeData :       Data used by cube objects.
    - SphereData :     Data used by sphere objects.